Pheriche To Kathmandu Helicopter Flight

 What Is Included in the Price

 Standard Pheriche to Kathmandu helicopter flight pricing includes the full one-way flight of approximately 45 to 60 minutes, the pilot and co-pilot or crew, fuel, and standard aviation and landing permits.
-What is typically not included is travel insurance, medical personnel or equipment, ground transport in Kathmandu after landing, and additional baggage beyond the standard limit.

 Tour Information